 Fat Biking near Gunnison

 The Signal Peak trails behind Western Colorado University are another great place to get a fat bike ride in.
 Trails here are not groomed and are only user-maintained, which means that the more people ride them, the better they get.
 Access to these trails can be gained from the east side of Western’s campus.
-Signal Peak is closed to mechanized usage from March 15-May 1 each year
+Signal Peak is closed to mechanized usage from March 15-May 1 each year for sage grouse.